ess-dmsc/nexus-constructor/tests/UITests.md

 - Placing your mouse over the red line edit will cause an invalid units message to appear.

 Replace the gibberish with some valid units.
-- The red line edit will turn back to white and the mouse-over message will no longer be accessible.
+- The red line edit will turn back to white, and the mouse-over message will no longer be accessible.
 - The 'OK' button will become enabled again.

 ## Transform ordering

-First and foremost, add two component groups to the NeXus tree under 'entry (NXentry)', for example two NXsample components called my_sample and other_sample.
+First and foremost, add two component groups to the NeXus tree under 'entry (NXentry)', The two components should be of type NXsample and called "my_sample" and "other_sample".

 Add a rotation and translation to my_sample, by first clicking the "Rotation" button and then the "Translation" button.
-- There should now be a 'transformations (NXtransformations)' under the my_sample component group.
+- There should now be a 'transformations (NXtransformations)' under the "my_sample" component group.
 - Expanding the transformations group should show a rotation widget and a translation widget, in that order.
 - The "depends_on" in the rotation widget should say "/entry/my_sample/transformations/translation".

 Put the values 45 degrees and 2 m in the rotation and translation widgets, respectively.
 - The instrument view should be updated accordingly.

-Now add a translation to the other_sample component group.
+Now add a translation to the "other_sample" component group.
 Put the value -1 in the translation widget.
 - Confirm that the instrument view updates the coordinates of other_sample to (0, 0, -1).

-Add a "Link" to the transformations by for example selecting other_sample and clicking the Link button.
+Add a "Link" to the transformations by for example selecting "other_sample" and clicking the Link button.
-- Confirm that a Link widget is added to the transformations group of other_sample.
+- Confirm that a Link widget is added to the transformations group of "other_sample".

-Select the my_sample component in the list under "Select component".
+Select the "my_sample" component in the list under "Select component".
-- Once leaving the Link widget, confirm that the instrument view now clearly indicates a dependency from other_sample to my_sample.
+- Once leaving the Link widget, confirm that the instrument view now clearly indicates a dependency from "other_sample" to "my_sample".
   - The "depends_on" in the translation widget of the other_sample should now show "/entry/my_sample/transformations/rotation".

-Rename rotation transformation in my_sample to my_rotation and confirm that the depends_on is updated correctly in other_sample.
+Rename rotation transformation in "my_sample" to "my_rotation" and confirm that the "depends_on" is updated correctly in "other_sample".

-Finally, make sure that deleting the transformations groups in both sample components puts them in the original spot in the origin i.e. (0, 0, 0). .
+Finally, make sure that deleting the transformations groups in both sample components puts them in the original spot in the origin, i.e. (0, 0, 0).

 ## Saving to file and loading from file